Xenocrypt/OpenStatesParser/README.md

 -OpenStatesParser.VoteList, a list of contested votes in the current term.

--OpenStatesParser.VoteDict, a dictionary pairing an OpenStates legislative ID with the legislator's name, party, district, and a list of their votes in the same order as OpenStatesParser.VoteList.  'yes' is coded as '1', 'no' is coded as '6', and '9' indicates a legislator not listed as voting yes or no.  This coding follows Simon Jackman's 'PSCL' package in R.
+-OpenStatesParser.VoteDict, a dictionary pairing an OpenStates legislative ID with the legislator's name, party, district, and a list of their votes in the same order as OpenStatesParser.VoteList.  'yes' is coded as '1', 'no' is coded as '6', and '9' indicates a legislator not listed as voting yes or no.  This coding more or less follows Simon Jackman's 'PSCL' package in R.

 There are also the following functions: